alexandremottier/ScheduleReboot/README.md

 2 ways are available : the ps1 (powershell file), or the executable file.
 Both are doing the same, but the display is different.

-Feel free to contact me at contact@alexandremottier.fr if you have any question.
+Feel free to contact me at contact@am-networks.fr if you have any question.